Elad19899/Rick-Morty-Project/README.md

 The first and most important process (and this is because of the file upload limit that failed)

 1. Open a new folder under the name of the project = Rick_Morty_Project
-2. Insert the api_test folders and the ui-test folder under the project's main folder
+2. Insert the API_Tests folders and the UI_Tests folder under the project's main folder
 3. Open the IDE and upload the project

 Before you can run the file code you need to do a few actions: